 BScN Coordinators and Faculty

 For students entering from high school and/or living at home, you are now attending a post-secondary educational institute and are considered an adult learner.
 As such, information about your academic achievements, health care or educational concerns will only be discussed with you personally.
-Your faculty will not discuss your progress with your parents or spouse unless you have given us written permission.
 You are expected to be responsible for your own problems and resolve them on your own.
-Your faculty are here to support you.
+Your Faculty are here to support you.
 Please feel comfortable to approach any professor or coordinator for assistance as needed.
-In addition, please discuss this with your family so they are aware of the changes expected in your responsibilities.

 The UNEP Handbook provides a complete overview of the BScN Kaleidoscope Curriculum, a summary of the program and teaching-learning methodology, the philosophy and beliefs about nursing and nursing education, and the goals that students must meet before they can proceed to the next level.